kaileant/.github.io/_pages/about.md

 ---
 permalink: /
-title: "Jack Fox Keen - PhD student in the Department of Computer Science and Engineering at UC Santa Cruz"
+title: "Jack Fox Keen - PhD Student in the Department of Computer Science and Engineering at UC Santa Cruz"
 author_profile: true
 redirect_from:
   - /about/